Statement of Diversity, Equity, and Inclusion In Employment

 We are looking for the right person to jump into this opportunity with excitement and energy.
 The ideal candidate for this role has these qualities and expertise:

 - Passion and a depth of experience in leading a similarly-sized arts organization into a new chapter.
-This is someone who has a passion for the arts and understands their value to a community – and knows how to analyze the balance sheet, asking the right questions to assess operations and diagnose challenges.
+This is someone who has a passion for the arts and understands their value to a community – and knows how to analyze the balance sheet and maintain budget discipline, asking the right questions to assess operations and diagnose challenges.
 This person has the backbone to make hard decisions, and excels with building buy-in for changes that lead to a stronger organization.

-- Skilled connector and convener – someone with a high degree of political acumen, who brings seemingly competing groups together, finds common ground, and motivates them to take action toward a compelling vision.
+- Skilled connector and convener – someone with a high degree of political acumen, and the ability to build bridges and find common ground among seemingly competing interests, motivating broad consensus to take action toward a shared, compelling vision.
 This is someone who has experience facilitating sometimes contentious conversations – asking great questions, listening to responses, and making connections to the bigger picture; a skilled diplomat who can create, inspire, and nurture teamwork in the community, and within their own team.
 He or she brings out people’s strengths, and honors those contributions and perspectives.